 Schmetzer has 14 years of coaching experience and a 15-year background playing at the professional level.
 He was a member of six championship teams during that span.
-In addition to the two league championships, his teams also twice won the Commissioner’s Cup for the league’s best record (2002, 2007), while also qualifying for the playoffs six of seven years.
+In addition to the two USL championships, his teams also twice won the Commissioner’s Cup for the league’s best record (2002, 2007), while also qualifying for the playoffs six of seven years.
 He was chosen USL-1 Coach of the Year in 2002 after going 23-4-1.
 The Sounders were league runners-up in 2004.
-His overall regular season record was 100-57-41.
+His overall regular season record in the USL era was 100-57-41.

 Previously, he was assistant to former United States National Team defender Fernando Clavijo with the Seattle SeaDogs from 1996-1997.
 Seattle won the Continental Indoor Soccer League title in 1997.

-Schmetzer signed with the San Diego Sockers in 1984 and played seven seasons in the Major Indoor Soccer League with San Diego (1984-88), Tacoma (1988-90) and St. Louis (1990-91).
+Schmetzer signed with the San Diego Sockers in 1984 and played seven seasons in the Major Indoor Soccer League with San Diego (1984-1988), Tacoma (1988-1990) and St. Louis (1990-1991).
 He was a member of San Diego’s MISL championship teams in 1985, 1986 and 1988.
-He returned to Seattle for the Sounders’ inaugural A-League sea- son in 1994 before completing his playing career with the SeaDogs from 1995-96.
+He returned to Seattle for the Sounders’ inaugural A-League season in 1994 before completing his playing career with the SeaDogs from 1995-1996.

 In 1985, Schmetzer played on loan to FC Seattle, scoring twice in a 2-1 friendly win over Brazil’s Santos.
 While with Tacoma and FC Seattle, Schmetzer’s teammates included younger brothers Andy and Walter.
-Schmetzer has three children, Daniela, Colin and Kian.